Head of Data Engineering

 • Identify and address performance bottlenecks, optimise data processing and query performance for scalability.

-• Implement monitoring frameworks to oversee data pipeline health, swiftly resolving issues to maintain system integrity.
+• Implement monitoring frameworks to oversee data pipeline health and swiftly resolve issues to maintain system integrity.

 • Conduct performance tuning to fulfil scalability and availability targets.